jeffrom/logd/WORK.md

 - [x] Repairer to truncate partitions with corrupt data
 - [x] remove state management stuff from scanner for now
 - [x] idle timeout
-- [ ] config validation
-- [ ] send config to new connections so it can be validated
-  - probably better to have client ask for it
 - [x] how should client scanner message tracking work?
   - needs to be able to start at any message in the batch
 - [ ] make consistency guarantees configurable. fast by default (at-most-once),